Shweta Tiwari Used To Lock Herself Up & Cry; Says Daughter Convinced Her To Do Intimate Scenes

 Akshay Was Co-operative

-Shweta was all praises of Akshay.
+Shweta was all praises for Akshay.
 She revealed that he was very co-operative and helped her.
 She added, "I think if it would have not been Akshay, I may have not been able to do such scenes on screen."

 Shweta On Getting Bold On-screen

 The actress feels that getting bold on-screen is not a crime.
 She said that people are ready to watch such scenes in Game Of Thrones, but when we show any intimate scenes in our country, they start sending disturbing messages on social media.
 She said that people wrote to her saying, "Teri beti kya samjhegi."
-She wants to say those people, "Meri beti ne hi bola hai Mom go for it."
+She wants to say to those people, "Meri beti ne hi bola hai Mom go for it."

 Also Read: Shweta Tiwari Reveals How 'Hum Tum And Them' Pushed Her Out Of Her Comfort Zone; Ekta Praises Her